mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 9. Perform server selection to obtain the current primary.
 10. If the current primary is not N, go to step 7 and step up the server N again.

+(*) The cluster may have held an election after the replica set was reconfigured in step 4, making the server N the current primary.
+If this happens, ``replSetFreeze`` command will fail, but the overall goal of having the server N as the primary has been achieved.

 As the above procedure contains a potentially infinite loop, the driver MAY impose a time limit and fail if the server N has not become a primary in the